 2) Pump or hand express to comfort, then try to latch.

 Your baby is the best milk-remover, so pumping to comfort should only be 1-5 minutes long to help relieve some pressure in your breast and soften the nipple/areola enough to allow baby to latch deeply.
 This pumping or hand expression is not meant to replace the feed or empty the breast, just soften.
-Pumping too much will increase milk production, making engorgement worse, so stick to just what is necessary.
+Pumping too much will increase milk production, making engorgement worse, so stick to only what is necessary.

 3) Reverse-pressure softening.